A Luritja/Aranda man born in Alice Springs, Vincent Forrester is well known and respected as an artist, activist and community leader…

 Today, Vincent still practices his responsibilities and rituals and now takes his place as a teacher of traditional law to young men.

-Vincent was instrumental in setting up Central Land Council, Central Australian Aboriginal Congress, Aboriginal Legal Services, Central Australian Aboriginal Media Association (CAAMA) and its television station Imparja.
+A visionary, Vincent was instrumental in setting up Central Land Council, Central Australian Aboriginal Congress, Aboriginal Legal Services, Central Australian Aboriginal Media Association (CAAMA) and its television station Imparja.

 Growing up as a stockman and station hand, Vincent came to know his country intimately.
 His grandfather’s showed him the landscape and told him the stories, associated with his country and Alice Springs, where he became the Aboriginal historian of the area.
 His grandmother’s showed him bush foods and bush medicine for both Luritja and Aranda country.
 It was in his teens when working as a cattleman, that the tourism industry was in its infancy and Vincent began working as a tour guide.
 He later became a very popular guide at Kings Canyon, a ranger at Uluru/Kata Juta National Park and later a specialist guide at Alice Springs Desert Park.